Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Can you avoid some of those situations for a few weeks?

-If you can't, think of several things you can do instead of smoking at those times.
+If you cannot, think of several things you can do instead of smoking at those times.

 • Talk with your physician or health care provider about ways to stay smoke-free.